CS101-o/Law_and_innovation_society/README.md

         ollama pull nomic-embed-text
         ```

+## 🎙️ Voice Interaction
+- Use the microphone widget in the Streamlit app to dictate a question instead of typing.
+The audio is transcribed locally with the SpeechRecognition library before being sent to the AI.
+- Every AI response now includes a **Read Aloud** button powered by gTTS.
+Click it to hear the answer immediately inside the browser.
+- Install `ffmpeg` (e.g., `brew install ffmpeg`) to enable the audio conversions required by the recorder.

 ## 📂 Setup Legal Documents
 Create a folder named `legal_docs` in this directory.
 Add your reference PDFs here.
 * *Recommended:* `Consumer_Rights_Act_2015.pdf`